o3de/o3de.org/content/docs/user-guide/features/assets/pipeline/asset-system-programming.md

 #### Integration with UI Property Grids {#asset-pipeline-asset-system-programming-integration-with-ui-property-grids}

 The `Asset<T>` member fields of your component can appear in UI property grids like those in the Entity Inspector\.
-To make a component's field available in Lumberyard Editor, make the `Asset<T>` field a member variable and reflect it into the editor\.
+To make a component's field available in O3DE Editor, make the `Asset<T>` field a member variable and reflect it into the editor\.
 When you do so, game developers can drag an asset from the **Asset Browser** onto the property field to assign the asset to the component\.

 Note the following points:
 + Reflect the `Asset<T>` member variable just as you reflect other member variables of your component\.
-+ Lumberyard handles asset IDs for you automatically\.
++ O3DE handles asset IDs for you automatically\.
 You do not have to handle them explicitly\.
 + `Asset<T>` fields serialize the `AssetId` and other information such as the last known name of that `AssetId`\.
 + After an `AssetId` is assigned to a component, the `AssetId` is saved when the component is saved\.
 The next time the component loads, the asset is automatically loaded if you specified the appropriate flag in the `Asset<T>` constructor\.